-- 4. Use the Services view on the Ambari Web UI to stop all services, including all clients, running on HDFS.
-Do not stop HDFS yet. - 5.
+- 4. Use the Services view on the Ambari Web UI to stop all services except HDFS and ZooKeeper.
+Also stop any client programs that access HDFS. - 5.
 Finalize any prior upgrade, if you have not done so already.

 '''

-su $HDFSUSER
+su {HDFSUSER}

-hadoop namenode -finalize
+hadoop dfsadmin -finalizeUpgrade

 '''